Rajdp07/HacktoberFest2k22/s-sunk/Readme.md

 ## Split list
 Let user give a number, split a list into two lists, one less than the number, one greater than or equal to the number, display two lists.

+## Dedup list
+Given an integer list remove all duplicate items and display the updated list

 ## Requirements:
 1. Python 3.6.x